 It’s worth noting that Toolstop’s customers voted this their 2013 Power Tool of the Year.

 The GOP is a popular tool, a real get out jail free card, click for our multi-tool guide.
-Slap on the appropriate cutter, grinder or sanding disc (click for our guide to buying the best) and you can accomplish all sorts of jobs quickly and easily.
+Slap on the appropriate cutter, grinder or sanding disc and you can accomplish all sorts of jobs quickly and easily.

 Bosch hasn’t rested on its laurels, though, and this year saw them release their first GOP powered by, once again, a brushless motor.